 Alternative 2.
-The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is met.
-All purchase and sale is prohibited when the quota is met.
+The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is met or projected to be met.
+All purchase and sale is prohibited when the quota is met or projected to be met.
 Do not implement ACLs or AMs for the recreational sector.

-Alternative 3.
-The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is met.
-All purchase and sale is prohibited when the quota is met.
+Preferred Alternative 3.
+The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is met or projected to be met.
+All purchase and sale is prohibited when the quota is met or projected to be met.
 Implement Accountability Measures (AMs) for the recreational sector for this stock.
 If the ACL is exceeded, the Regional Administrator shall publish a notice to reduce the length of the following fishing year by the amount necessary to ensure landings do not exceed the sector ACL for the following fishing year.
 Compare recreational ACL with recreational landings over a range of years.
 For 2011, use only 2011 landings.
 For 2012, use the average landings of 2011 and 2012.
 For 2013 and beyond, use three-year running average.

 Alternative 4.
 Commercial payback of any overage.

-Sub-Alternative 4a.
+Preferred Sub-Alternative 4a.
 Payback regardless of stock status.
+Sub-Alternative 4b.
+Payback only if overfished.

 Alternative 5.
-Recreational payback of any overage from one year to the next.

-Sub-Alternative 4a.
-Payback regardless of stock status.
+Recreational payback of any overage from one year to the next.Preferred Sub-Alternative 5a.
+Payback regardless of stock status.Sub-Alternative 5b.
+Payback only if overfished.